May 3, 2023

 According to Ian Ure in The Future Shapers, “Because digital transformation will look different for every business, it can be hard to pinpoint a single definition that applies to all.”

 The same is true for digital transformation strategy best practices.
 Ask 4 different consultants and you’ll get 4 different answers about the best digital transformation strategy framework.
+Modernization is highly variable as it depends on the needs of the business and, ultimately, what the customer requires for improved usability.
+As with most strategies involving CX development, consider product goals, technical requirements, which translates to creating an entire product roadmap prior to launch.

 According to The Enterpriser’s Project, “digital transformation will vary widely based on organization’s specific challenges and demands.”

 In addition to prioritizing digital customer experience strategies, agility, and operational efficiencies, 3Pillar Global recommends considering implementing a digital-first company culture with a Product Mindset.
 Additionally, you’ll want to evaluate how you can improve employee efficiencies and productivity and use platform modernization to minimize time to value with every improvement.
+Enter data analytics.
+Data analytics, no matter the industry, can have an incredible input in how customer experience works and the requirements for moving toward platform improvements.
+Learn more about the role in data analytics improving customer experience here.

 - What can we do to make the greatest impact in the shortest amount of time and investment?